BrandonSmith/MyWardBulletin/README.md

 3. Restart your development server or redeploy the site so the new variables take effect.

 The `.env` file is listed in `.gitignore` to keep your credentials private.
 If you intend to keep the entire project private, ensure your source-control platform (such as GitHub) is configured to make the repository private as well.

+## Bulletin Templates

+- Use **Save as Template** to store the current bulletin layout locally.
+- Choose **New Bulletin** to open the template picker and start from a saved template or a blank bulletin.
+- Templates are stored in browser local storage under `mywardbulletin_templates`.